11 Jun Police Commissioner By-election: Northumbria

 If a result has to be corrected, a fresh full result message will be sent – marked as a correction in wire messages or with a higher version number in XML for digital.
 Where there is a change to a winning party, a rush correction will be sent in the same way.

 Nominations messages with candidate details, rush messages with the winning party, and full result messages are provided in XML format for digital.

 For details of messages in XML format, please see the relevant advisories at Message Specifications.
 As well as a detailed advisory on XML format, advisories include descriptions of specific XML messages and examples of historical and test XML (sets are provided in downloadable zip folders).

-Nominations messages with candidate details will be catchlined ELECTION Police Nominations, category-coded XTA
+Nominations messages with candidate details will be catchlined ELECTION Nominations Police, category-coded XTA

 Rushes and results will be catchlined POLL Police followed by the area serial number, 1.